flectra-hq/flectra/doc/setup/install.rst

 .. warning:: Debian 9 and Ubuntu do not provide a package for the python module
              num2words.
-             Textual amounts will not be rendered by Odoo and this could cause problems with the "l10n_mx_edi" module.
+             Textual amounts will not be rendered by Flectra and this could cause problems with the "l10n_mx_edi" module.

 If you need this feature, you can install the python module like this: